“Well Enough Alone”

 Few of the maps are really distinctive, either; in other words, they lack their own character.
 They’re so… nondescript.
 They fail to do anything interesting and none of them have any kind of novel design.
 Some of the most well-regarded maps of past Halo games, including classics like Hang ’em High, Damnation, Lockout, Zanzibar/Last Resort, The Pit, and of course Blood Gulch and its remakes, all had innovative designs and/or superb map flow, and had a distinctive character to them.
 Even Chiron TL-34, the black sheep of CE’s map pool, was at least trying to do something interesting and is a wholly unique design.
 Halo 4’s maps are just so humdrum in comparison.
 It has by far the weakest selection of maps in the series to date, and maybe it’s no surprise that perhaps the best map in the game is a remake of Halo 3’s Valhalla.

 Even aesthetically they fail to be distinctive.
 Maybe it’s because they’re overall less colorful than prior games, and few of them use truly unique architecture or environments.
 In terms of overall theme or general appearance, what’s there to really, truly distinguish, say, Meltdown from Vortex, or Complex from Harvest, or Wreckage from Shatter?
 So many of the maps just kind of run in to each other thematically, and the only ones that really stand out are Exile and Abandon.
 Bungie’s maps tended to be visually and thematically much more distinct from each other (not to mention having better layouts).
-For example, though Reach had many maps with human architecture, there was plenty of variety: the rustic Powerhouse, the bright-white, tree-lined pavilions of Boardwalk, the shiny hardwood floors and Oriental deco of Reflection, and the technological space station environs of Anchor 9, to name a few.
+For example, though Reach had many maps with human architecture, there was plenty of variety: the rustic Powerhouse, the bright-white, tree-lined pavilions of Boardwalk, the shiny hardwood floors and East Asian deco of Reflection, and the technological space station environs of Anchor 9, to name a few.
 While Halo 4 is far from approaching the numbing sameness of the “Random Assortment of Buildings A, Random Assortment of Buildings B, etc., etc.” type of map design that plagues Call of Duty (which I will be mentioning a lot in this review, but only because, as the most popular and influential FPS series today, it’s Halo’s main rival, and as we’ll see its influences on Halo 4 are unmistakable), by Halo standards the maps are quite monotonous.

 Gametypes, Custom Games, & Forge Mode